 Mt.
-Conness is a striking feature visible from many parts of the park, with classic lines etched into its white granite.
-This trip offers time for relaxed exploration of the Yosemite high country, while also providing a day to make a challening summit bid.
+Conness is a striking feature visible from many areas of the Park, its classic white granite juts along the horizon of the Yosemite high country.
+This trip offers time for relaxed exploration, a mellow day leading up to a challenging summit bid.
 Mt.
-Conness is clearly visible from many parts of Yosemite National Park, which means you will be able to easily trace your memory back to this experience.
-On our trek we will enjoy the sights and sounds of the Tuolumne backcoun- try, as well as an impressive 360 degree view from the top of one of Yosemites most beautiful peaks.
+Conness offers commanding views of Yosemite National Park, as well as the Great Basin to the east.
+You will be able to easily trace your memory back to this experience each time you visit Tuolumne Meadows on future visits.
+On our trek we will enjoy the beautiful sights and sounds of wild Yosemite, with our sights set on an impressive 360 degree view from the top of one of Yosemites most beautiful peaks.

 Prices based on shared room occupancy